andrewbranch/docs/modules/03_Reference.md

 TODO

+#### Directory modules

+TODO

 #### `node_modules` package lookups

 Node.js treats module specifiers that aren’t relative paths, absolute paths, or URLs as references to packages that it looks up in `node_modules` subdirectories.
 Bundlers conveniently adopted this behavior to allow their users to use the same dependency management system, and often even the same dependencies, as they would in Node.js.
-All of TypeScript’s `moduleResolution` options except `classic` support `node_modules` lookups.
+All of TypeScript’s `moduleResolution` options except `classic` support `node_modules` lookups. (`classic` supports lookups in `node_modules/@types` when other means of resolution fail, but never looks for packages in `node_modules` directly.)
 Every `node_modules` package lookup has the following structure (beginning after higher precedence bare specifier rules, like `paths`, `baseUrl`, self-name imports, and package.json `"imports"` lookups have been exhausted):

 1. For each ancestor directory of the importing file, if a `node_modules` directory exists within it:
    1. If a directory with the same name as the package exists within `node_modules`: